Bates Person Name Style

 Alumni Who Are Parents

 When a person is both an alumnus/a and a Bates parent, include the P designation only when it is important/relevant to show the person’s dual commitment/relationship to the college.
 (Often is the case with fundraising or volunteer news.)
-Add the parent designation after alumni class year, separated by a comma and a space, with no comma after the P designation:
+Add the parent designation after alumni class year, separated by a comma and a space, with no comma after the final P designation:

 - Chair of the Board of Trustees Mike Bonney ’80, P’09, P’12 announced the multi-donor Catalyst Fund pledge to a crowd in Chase Hall.